DFE-Digital/improving-children-and-family-services-through-digital-technology/content/user-needs.md

 Suppliers and developers should demonstrate how:

 * the design and implementation will be tested and iterated to ensure it continues to meet user needs
-* social worker and other service user input has been used to design the system
+* social workers and other service users input has been used to design the system
-* user needs have been balanced with business and technical requirements of the system
+* user needs have been balanced with business and technical needs of the system
 * the system provides easy access to information and supports users to accurately capture quality data
-* the systems or development will support the service's vision and goals and be outcomes based
+* the system or development will support the service's vision and goals and be outcomes based

 Systems, updates and development should be tested with users during an iterative design process ahead of implementation.

+^It is useful to frame user needs as problems to be solved and then do a seperate exercise to map how potential options could resolve those problems.
+Speak with your suppliers and developers about potential solutions.^

 The focus of the system should be enabling the user to identify the record and support the needs of the child and family.

-It is useful to frame user needs as problems to be solved and then do a seperate exercise to map how potential options could resolve those problems.
-Speak with your suppliers and developers about potential solutions.

 ## Conduct user research